 - It affects about 1 in every 100 people.

-- Positive symptoms include experiencing things that are not real (hallucinations) and having unusual beliefs (delusions)
+- Positive symptoms are experiencing things that are not real (hallucinations) and having unusual beliefs (delusions)

 This section covers:

 2. What are the symptoms of schizophrenia and how is it diagnosed?